cchdo/exchange/docs/introduction.rst

 Unicode Representation in this Document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Charicters in this document will be defined as unicode points in the format U+#### where the # symbols are hexidecimal numbers.
+Character in this document will be defined as unicode points in the format U+#### where the # symbols are hexidecimal numbers.
 Since exchange files are defined to be UTF-8 encoded, this unambigiously specifies the exact bits which must occur in a file.

 .. [#f1] As of March 2015, 83.7% of the text on the internet is encoded with UTF-8.